flashyhuckle/SpaccaNapoli/README.md

 ## Planned features

 - In-app version of the menu
-- A reservation system for 2 locations (required login)
+- A reservation system for 2 locations
-- An online ordering system (required login)
+- An online ordering system
 - Geocoding API cheking if you are within delivery range

 ## Info